kyma-project/community/governance.md

 ### Lack of consensus

-Engage the ultimate decision makers if there are still unresolved objections by the decision due date.
-The ultimate decision makers are stated in the decision log of the **Decision record** issue.
+Engage [the Kyma Council](https://github.com/kyma-project/community/tree/master/sig-and-wg#the-kyma-council), which is the ultimate decision maker, if there are still unresolved objections by the decision due date.
 Work with them to reach the final decision as soon as possible and close the issue.

 ### Revisit a decision